nycu-acm/Text-Pilot/README.md

 7. ```
    python eval.py
-the pipeline uses Stable Diffusion 3.5 as its T2I model.
+The pipeline uses Stable Diffusion 3.5 as its T2I model.

 8. ```
    python eval_image1.py
-the pipeline uses GPT-image-1 as its T2I model.
+The pipeline uses GPT-image-1 as its T2I model.

 ## 🔧 Eval